 - Has demonstrated excellence in vision research that is basic, clinical, or translational in nature

 - Has brought about outstanding innovation in and/or advancement in vision research as manifest by outstanding publications

 - Has exemplified the highest principles of scientific research and leadership

 - Has made contributions in research within the last five years; that is, the Weeks Award is not an honorific for research contributions made for many years previously

-- Nominees are NOT required to be Members or Associate Members of AUPO nor their institutions members of AUPO
+- Nominees are NOT required to be Members of AUPO nor their institutions members of AUPO

 - Nominees can be from academic or non-academic institutions

 - Nominees can be from departments other than ophthalmology, but for academic institutions, the nomination must be made by the Ophthalmology Department Chair and for non-academic institutions, the nomination must be made by the Research Director or ranking scientist

 Special consideration in the selection process will be given to:

 - Recognition of current research activities, not simply the length of service or contributions made many years previously